TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 kubectl apply -f bpm-namespace.yaml
 ```

 To create secret that is used in the bpm-deployment.yaml file execute the following line.
-The last line of the yaml should include the secret name - secret-acr
+The last line of the yaml should include the secret name "secret-acr"

 ```
 kubectl create secret docker-registry secret-acr --docker-server=bpmecr.azurecr.io --docker-username=mikebpme --docker-password=Ip5WbYU+5/87MvlzZgxCBCkKNH3ZIQmJ -n bpm